 They are a great bait for fishermen just starting out or for extremely experienced anglers.
 They come in all colors and sizes. and are great for catching your next record-breaking fish.
 They do that often and do it well.
 Cranking, (the art of fishing with a crankbait or plug) is arguably one of the most exciting experiences in the sport of fishing as a whole.

 They are effective all around the world as well as in all temperatures of water, on most species of predator game fish.
 They can be retrieved to entice reaction strikes or you can troll them to cover more water quickly.
 The crankbait is an old design with a tried and true fish catching reputation.
 It is a reaction lure and it really packs a punch.
 That means that it is designed to irritate fish into striking.

 We don’t recommend that you take this type of lure out of your tackle box.
 In fact, we recommend that you have at least one tied onto your rod every day of every season.
-If you can dedicate some time to the learning curve about how to fish with a crankbait properly, you can put so many more fish in the boat more often and have an absolute ball doing it.
+If you can dedicate some time to the learning curve for how to fish with a crankbait properly, you can put so many more fish in the boat more often and have an absolute ball doing it.

 What Gear Should I Throw These On?